bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 `IID <https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables>`__)
 and :math:`{\bf \theta}` is the vector of statistical parameters of your model.

-Generally, there is no closed form and you have to resort to heavy methods such as Markov Chain Monte Carlo (MCMC) methods or some form of approximation (which we'll get to later).
-MCMC never give you an exact closed form but instead give you either samples from the posterior distribution, which you can use then use to compute any statistics you like.
-These methods are quite slow because they rely on `Monte Carlo <https://en.wikipedia.org/wiki/Monte_Carlo_method>`__ methods, which require repeated random sampling.
+Generally there is no closed form solution and you have to resort to heavy methods such as Markov Chain Monte Carlo (MCMC) methods or some form of approximation (which we'll get to later).
+MCMC methods never give you a closed form but instead give you samples from the posterior distribution, which you can use then use to compute any statistic you like.
+These methods are quite slow because they rely on `Monte Carlo <https://en.wikipedia.org/wiki/Monte_Carlo_method>`__ methods.

 This brings us to our first scalability problem Bayesian learning: it does not scale well with the number of parameters.
-Randomly sampling with MCMC implies that you have to "walk" the parameter space, which potentially grows exponentially with the number of parameters.
+Randomly sampling with MCMC implies that you have to "explore" the parameter space, which potentially grows exponentially with the number of parameters.
 There are many techniques to make this more efficient but ultimately it's hard to compensate for an exponential.
-The natural model for this situation is neural networks which can have orders of magnitude more parameters compared to classic Bayesian learning problems (I'll also add that the use-case of the posterior is usually different too).
+The natural example for this situation is neural networks which can have orders of magnitude more parameters compared to classic Bayesian learning problems (I'll also add that the use-case of the posterior is usually different too).